 Furthermore, even if the overall level of U.S. Government spending does increase or remains stable, the budgets of the government agencies with which we do business may be decreased or our projects with them may not be sufficiently funded.
 In the event the budgets or budgetary priorities of the U.S. Government entities with which we do business, particularly the DVA, are decreased or underfunded, our consolidated revenues and results of operations could be materially and adversely affected.
-Our future success and revenue growth will depend in part upon our ability to continue to expand our business base.
-Because of the current concentration of our contracts, if a significant number of our contracts are simultaneously delayed or cancelled for budgetary, performance or other reasons, it would have a material adverse effect on our results of operations and cash flows.
+A significant decline in government expenditures, a shift of expenditures away from programs that we support or a change in federal government contracting policies could cause federal government agencies to reduce their purchases under contracts, to exercise their right to terminate contracts at any time without penalty or not to exercise options to renew contracts.
+Given the strong bipartisan support for the Department of Veterans Affairs, we do not expect significant impact from budget negotiations or sequestration to our existing DVA contracts.
+However, programs we have, or are pursuing, could be materially reduced, extended, or terminated as a result of the ongoing budgetary uncertainty and, there can be no assurances that our revenue will not be impacted by evolving budget priorities.